What Is A Diesel Heater?

 There is no altitude adjustment included.

-If you don’t have a diesel vehicle or you want to run this in a trailer or cabin one of the options that come with a fuel tank is going to be less work when it comes to tracking down extra parts.
+If you don’t have a diesel vehicle or you want to run this in a trailer or cabin an option that come with a fuel tank is going to be easier to install.

-The Happybuy Diesel Heater is a very basic option for a diesel heater and it’s a lot like the one reviewed above.
+The Happybuy Diesel Heater is a very basic option for a diesel heater.

 The controller could be a little nicer but it’s a solid option for heating campers and vans and could be the best choice for your specific setup.